Cordula Kropp

-Cordula Kropp (born March 9, 1966 in Munich) is a German sociologist and professor of sociology with a focus on risk and technology research at the University of Stuttgart.
+Cordula Kropp (born 9 March 1966 in Munich) is a German sociologist and professor of sociology with a focus on risk and technology research at the University of Stuttgart.
 She is the director of Center for Interdisciplinary Risk and Innovation Research (ZIRIUS) at the University of Stuttgart since 2017.

 Life

-Kropp studied sociology, psychology, ethnology and political science at the Ludwig-Maximilians-University München (LMU) from 1991 to 1996.
-She then worked from 1996 to 2001 under the supervision of Ulrich Beck at the Institute of Sociology at LMU in the field of environmental and technological sociology and completed her doctorate with a thesis on nature and politics.
+Kropp studied sociology, psychology, ethnology and political science at LMU Munich from 1991 to 1996.
+She then worked from 1996 to 2001 under the supervision of Ulrich Beck at the Institute of Sociology at LMU Munich in the field of environmental and technological sociology and completed her doctorate with a thesis on nature and politics.
 From 2002 to 2009, she led various projects on scientific policy advice, sustainable development and risk research at the Munich Project Group for Social Research.
-She also taught at the Institute of Sociology at LMU as a lecturer for special tasks from 2007 to 2009.
-Between 2009 and 2016, Kropp held a professorship for social science innovation and futurology at the Faculty of Social Sciences at Munich University of Applied Sciences and was involved in setting up the Management of Social Innovation course.
+She also taught at the Institute of Sociology at LMU Munich as a lecturer for special tasks from 2007 to 2009.
+Between 2009 and 2016, Kropp held a professorship for social science innovation and futurology at the Faculty of Social Sciences at the Munich University of Applied Sciences and was involved in setting up the Management of Social Innovation course.

 Cordula Kropp has held the Chair of Sociology V with a focus on environmental and technology research at the University of Stuttgart since 2016, where she took over from Ortwin Renn.
 She has been Director of the Center for Interdisciplinary Risk and Innovation Research (ZIRIUS) since 2017 and has been Lead PI for the humanities and social sciences in the Cluster of Excellence Integrative Computational Design and Construction for Architecture (IntCDC) since 2019.
 Since 2023, Cordula Kropp has been elected as a member of acatech (National Academy of Science and Engineering), which is also considered an award for special scientific excellence.
 Her work and research focuses on environmental, technological, urban and risk sociology with a focus on infrastructure change, sustainable development and social innovation.